Mesa, AZ 85213

-After you file the motion, the other party (in this case, Ned) will be given notice and the opportunity to respond to the motion, and a hearing may be set.
+After you file the motion, the other party (in this case, Ned) will be given notice and the opportunity to respond to the motion, and a hearing may be set where it will be good to have legal representation from a dwi attorney.
 At this hearing, each side will be able to argue for or against the merits of granting the preliminary injunction.
 If, at the hearing, you successfully show each of the preliminary injunction elements, then the judge will order Ned not to touch the tree until the property dispute is resolved.
 If Ned disobeys the order, the judge can hold Ned in contempt of court.

-A temporary restraining order (commonly called a “TRO”) also allows the judge to prevent some action from one of the parties outside of the courtroom until the litigation’s conclusion.
+A temporary restraining order (commonly called a “TRO”) also allows the judge to prevent some action from one of the parties outside of the courtroom until the litigation’s conclusion, so using legal resources such as professional lawyers like Alex Dimitry is one of the best options to be represented in court house.
 While the elements are the same, a TRO does not require the judge to give the other side notice or the chance to respond to the TRO request.
 The expedited process allows judges to act quickly in emergency situations.

-There are many situations (besides destructive neighbors) in which motions for Preliminary Injunctions and TRO’s are appropriate.
+There are many situations (besides destructive neighbors) in which motions for Preliminary from a dwi attorney and Injunctions and TRO’s are appropriate.
 Below are just a few examples:

 - There is a dispute between a brother and a sister over the ownership of their deceased parents’ home.
 While they are litigating their respective ownership interests, one of the siblings may file an application for preliminary injunction or TRO to prevent the other sibling from selling the house and collecting the profits.